runih/say.nvim/README.md

 *Note*: Remember to download the voices you want to use.
 You can do this by going to System Preferences > Accessibility > Speech and selecting the voice you want to download.
 Once downloaded, you can use it in the plugin.

+You can stop the ongoing speech by pressing `<s-c-t>`.
+This will stop the `say` command and cancel the speech.